 Sclerotherapy surgery can cause an extensive number of symptoms compared to the prior varicose vein treatments.
 Varicose vein surgery complications for sclerotherapy include the following:

 Ligation and stripping is a varicose vein removal technique which is frequently used by surgeons.
 The process requires tying off the affected vein and extracting the varicose veins.

-As this surgery is more involved, it takes place while you are unconscious As with the other surgeries, your other veins will act in place of the impaired vein.
+As this surgery is more involved, it takes place while you are unconcious.
+As with the other surgeries, your other veins will act in place of the impaired vein.